 Let’s talk about holiday toy drives.

-It’s been tough this year, and so many Seattle-area families are in need of so many things.
-Toys and gifts for kids is one area that can really tug at the heartstrings, but lots of good people are working hard to make sure that kids will get gifts.
+Many Seattle-area families are in need of many things.
+Toys and gifts for kids are one area that can really tug at the heartstrings, but lots of good people are working hard to make sure that kids will get gifts during the holiday season.
 They need our help, though.

-In most cases, this is not when you go through your closet and get rid of hand-me-downs (here are ideas for that).
+In most cases, this is not a time when you go through your closet and get rid of hand-me-downs (here are ideas for that).
+Instead, it’s an opportunity to think about a child or perhaps a few kids and purchase a specific present with them in mind.

-Donating toys can be a fun holiday activity, and great lesson, for kids.
+Donating toys can be a fun holiday activity and a great lesson for kids.
+Get them involved in the process of choosing a gift for another child.

-We know one family who would make a game out of it: Each person would be given a budget, and they’d spread out in a popular, large toy retailer and go to town, seeing who could come up with the “best” gift for the money (subjective, of course).
+We know one family who made a game out of it: Each person was given a budget, and they’d spread out in a popular, large toy retailer and go to town, seeing who could come up with the “best” gift for the money (subjective, of course).

 Here are some of the holiday toy drives we’ve heard about.
-If you know of more, please reach out!
+If you know of anything else, please reach out to firstname.lastname@example.org.

 Toys for Tots